Measures of Success

 Looking at data published on the websites of Doctor of Chiropractic programs in the United States since 2012, Logan has been in the top-50 percentage three times (including the most recent results) and the top-25 percentage once.
 Logan has always been above the CCE minimum of 80 percent.

 Revised curriculum students have primarily taken Part I of the NBCE and have only recently begun to take Part II.
-Results for revised curriculum students are highlighted in yellow.
 Logan looks forward to sharing NBCE performance results of revised curriculum students as they become more available during the 2017-2018 academic year.

 NBCE Logan University Comparison Scores